magifd2/scat/docs/SLACK_SETUP.md

 4. Enter an app name (e.g., `My Scat Bot`), select the workspace you want to install it to, and click **"Create App"**.

+**Note:** The app icon and description suggestions provided below are optional.
+You are free to use your own preferred icon and descriptions.
+This documentation serves as a reference if you need guidance.

+### Display Information

+Please set the following descriptions in the "Display Information" section of your Slack app.

+#### Short description

+CLI tool to streamline Slack operations: post messages, export logs, manage channels.

+#### Long description

+Scat is a powerful Command Line Interface (CLI) tool designed to enhance your interaction with Slack.
+It enables users to efficiently perform various Slack operations directly from their terminal, including posting messages, retrieving channel lists, exporting logs, uploading files, and managing profiles.
+Built for developers and power users, Scat helps automate tasks through scripting and simplifies daily workflows.

+---

+### App Icon

+You can use the provided `scat_icon.png` located in the `docs/` directory as the app icon for your Slack application.

+---

 ### Step 2: Add Permissions (Scopes)

 Once you are on the app's management screen, you need to add the permissions that `scat` requires.